Tuesday, November 11, 2025

 * NOTES:

-1. The Lakota have 7 bands or sub-tribes: the Sicungu of Rosebud and the Oglala of Pine Ridge (where Wounded Knee took place) are two of them.
+1. The Lakota have seven bands or sub-tribes.
+The Sicungu of Rosebud and the Oglala of Pine Ridge (where Wounded Knee took place) are two of them.
 "Oyate" means "people."

-2. Stanley Red Bird was the source for Ron Goodman's book Star Knowledge (availalbe on Amazon), which documents how the heavens were a source of seasonal, practical and cultural ways of life for the Lakota.
+2. Stanley Red Bird, was a founder of Sinte Gleska University, and main source for Ron Goodman's book Star Knowledge (availalbe on Amazon).
 See Sandra's blog on Ron Goodman at: https://cosmicseanotes.blogspot.com/2009/08/my-friend-poet-ron-goodman.html

-3. It is worthwhile to note the documented current attempts to erase this history and other events that have taken place as if they never happened, includng individual contributions of Native Americans, Blacks, women and others.
-These historic happenings may be interpreted as blame and accusation, which make some people 'uncomfortable."
-However, isn't truth more important than pretending these things never happened?
-Some Americans see such events (and there are many across the world, then and now) as our reminders of what can happen when there is intent to wield power over others by any means.
-We, who live in this age, are not responsible for such things, but, as part of humanity, we must accept that atrocities have occurred and can happen again if we are not aware, vigilant and active in attempting to ensure they never do.
+3. It is worthwhile to note the documented current attempts to erase Native American history and events that took place as if they never happened.
+These historic happenings are sometimes interpreted as blame and accusation of White people, which may make them "uncomfortable," or in an effort to imply that there are no misdeeds in American history.
+However, the documented history not only needs to stand, for that is what the "history" is, but also as reminders of what can happen when there is intent to wield and hold power over others by any means.
+We, who live in this age, are not responsible for what happened back then, but, as part of humanity, for truth's sake, we must accept what occurred as reminders that history can and does repeat itself IF we are not aware, vigilant and active in being aware and attempting to ensure it does not.

 Thursday, June 19, 2025